JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 ## New model type declarations and optional clean! method

-Here is an example of a concrete supervised model type declaration, for a model with a single hyper-parameter:
+Here is an example of a concrete supervised model type declaration, for a model with a single hyperparameter:

 ```julia
 import MLJModelInterface